-How to Install Your Whole House Filter
+How to Install a Whole House Filtration System

 Now that you have received your whole house filter, it’s time to install it.
-Installing a whole house filter is actually fairly easy, if you are at all handy.
+Installing a system is actually fairly easy, if you are at all handy.
 Be sure and read the manufacturer’s directions thoroughly.
 The instructions will have many tips and important points.
 Points such as your system can be installed outside as long as it is not in direct sunlight or subject to freezing temperatures.
 It should be installed upright, not laying down.

 1.)
 The first step is to carefully remove the whole house water filter system from the shipping box.
 Keep an eye out for small pieces and parts.

 2.)
 Remove the plastic caps from the threaded fittings.
 These caps were to protect the inlet and the outlet port.
 Make sure there are washers inside the ports.

 3.)
 The next step is to precondition the whole house filter.
 This is done by using a garden hose to flush out air, and any small carbon particles, that are left inside.

 Connect the supplied adapter to the inlet side of the whole house filter

 Attach a garden hose to the other end of the adapter.
 Slowly turn on the water and let it run for 2-5 minutes, until the water flows clear.
 The first few gallons will flush the air, and what are known as carbon fines, out of your whole house filter.
 These carbon fines are just small carbon particles that are left over from when they manufactured your whole house filter.
 Black, or cloudy water is perfectly normal for the first 2-5 minutes.